cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 config-xml
 """"""""""

 Here is sample content of the config-xml.
 This config-xml is named :file:`ebms-request.xml,` and placed under :file:`{<HERMES2_HOME>}/config/ebms-history.` There are several elements listed as search criteria.
-You can use the wildcard (%) in the values, and you can comment out unwanted elements.
+You can use the wildcard ``%`` in the values, and you can comment out unwanted elements.

 .. image:: /_static/images/web_service/ebms-history-request.png

-Program Operation
+Program operation
 ^^^^^^^^^^^^^^^^^

 If the query has successfully executed, the result will be similar to the following:

 .. image:: /_static/images/web_service/ebms-history-screen1.png

 After the messages are displayed by the program, you can perform further action by choosing your target message.
-If the message is placed under OUTBOX, the program will query its current status.
+If the message is placed under **OUTBOX**, the program will query its current status.
 If the message is placed under **INBOX**, the program will download the payload(s) if available.

-Retrieving Message Payloads
+Retrieving message payloads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is a receiver web service provided by the ebMS plugin to retrieve messages.
 The receiver service endpoint is :samp:`http://{<HOST>}:{<PORT>}/corvus/httpd/ebms/receiver`.

-The required elements in a SOAP Request are the following:
+The required elements in a SOAP request are the following:

 .. code-block:: xml